aries-strato/strato-aws-examples/terraform/ec2-web-server/README.md

 6. Run `terraform apply`

 ## Notes
-The script assumes the local default network can be routed using an existing VLAN
+The script assumes the local default network can be routed using the existing edge network for the VPC enabled tenant.